migM/JokeChucker/README.md

                    MMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM

-# > The JokeChucker is your Chuck Norris joke generator.
+# > The Joke Chucker is your Chuck Norris joke generator.
 It chucks jokes!
 To run this application and have access to all the code that makes it work, open a command line in your desired local path and copy the following command to your command line:
  'git clone https://github.com/migM/JokeChucker'

 # > Inside your brand spanking new JokeChucker directory, make sure to navigate to /src/ and run the command